skurhse/trans-hotlines/README.rst

   - A non-profit professional society focused on LGBTQ people in the STEM community with chapters across the United States and abroad

 `REFUGE Restrooms`_
-  :emphasis:`US (?)`
+  :emphasis:`International`
-  A web application that seeks to provide safe restroom access.
+  - A web application that seeks to provide safe restroom access.
 Users can search for restrooms by proximity, add new restroom listings and comment and rate existing listings.